HuazhenLiu113/HuazhenLiu113.github.io/_pages/Abstract.md

 on the subject-specific prediction of facial and skeletal shapes and showed clinical application potential in postoperative facial prediction and VSP for orthognathic surgery.

-# International Journal of Surgery Development and validation of a novel deep ensemble learning-based fully automatic multi-structure segmentation framework for craniomaxillofacial surgery
+# Development and validation of a novel deep ensemble learning-based fully automatic multi-structure segmentation framework for craniomaxillofacial surgery
 **Background**
 Efficient and accurate segmentation of craniomaxillofacial (CMF) structures and individual teeth is a prerequisite and basis for advancing computer-assisted CMF surgery.
 This study aimed to comprehensively benchmark the performance of three 3D U-Net-based deep learning models and develop a novel deep ensemble learningbased